-Table 8-40 • License and Usage Criteria Used in a License Policy
+Table 8-41 • License and Usage Criteria Used in a License Policy

-Category Column/Field Description Select License The license on which the policy is based.
+Category Column/Field Description Select License The license on which h the policy is based.
 License Select the license from the dropdown list of available licenses.
-Select Usage Criteria These properties are defined for an inventory item to describe how a software package developed in your organization uses the OSS or third-party component associated with the inventory item.
-Because usage can have an impact on your license obligations and conditions of use, the following usage properties are available as criteria in a given license policy.
+Click Create Custom License to create a license to assign to this policy.
+See the next description.
+Create Custom License Click this button to open the Create Custom License window and create your own license.
+See Step 2: Create the Custom License for instructions.
+Once you save the custom license, you are returned to the current Add (or Edit) License and Usage Criteria window, where the custom license has now been added to the License dropdown and is in focus for your immediate selection.
+Select Usage Criteria developed in your or inventory item.
+Beca e defined for an inventory item to describe how a software package rganization uses the OSS or third-party component associated with the ause usage can have an impact on your license obligations and conditions usage properties are available as criteria in a given license policy.
 Distribution Type Specify the criterion that identifies how the OSS or third-party component associated with the inventory item is distributed with your software package.
 Distribution type can affect license priority and your license obligations.
 Internal-The component is distributed internally only (for example, as an internal test framework included in the codebase but not distributed publicly with the software package).
 External-The component is a separate entity from your software package.
 It might be shipped as a separate component along with the software package or deployed through some method, such as a private cloud at the customer site.
 Hosted-The component is hosted in your company's data center (for example, as a SAAS application) Any-The policy ignores this criterion.

-Table 8-40 • License and Usage Criteria Used in a License Policy (cont.)
+Table 8-41 • License and Usage Criteria Used in a License Policy (cont.)